 Conclusion

-Cross-Site Scripting (XSS) is a common vulnerability that can be found in web applications.
-It occurs when an attacker is able to inject malicious code into a website, which can then be executed in the browser of a user who visits the site.
-As a red team member or pen tester, it is important to understand how XSS works and how it can be exploited in order to identify and demonstrate the potential impact of an attack.
+Cross-site scripting (XSS) is a common vulnerability found in web applications.
+It occurs when an attacker can inject malicious code into a website, which can then be executed in the browser of a user who visits the site.
+As a red team member or pen tester, it is vital to understand how XSS works and how it can be exploited to identify and demonstrate the potential impact of an attack.
 By following best practices for secure coding and testing, developers can minimize the risk of XSS vulnerabilities in their web applications.